STEEL CITY CLARINET DAY

 Dr. Amanda Morrison

 Amanda Morrison is on faculty at Slippery Rock University where she teaches Applied Clarinet and is the Director of Clarinet Choir.
-Morrison is a Vandoren Artist-Clinician and co-host of the podcast, Hidden Cues, that is a platform for the stories of musicians and pregnancy/post-pregnancy life.
+Morrison is a Vandoren Artist-Clinician, Rice Clarinet Works Performing Artist, and co-host of the podcast, Hidden Cues, that is a platform for the stories of musicians and pregnancy/post-pregnancy life.
 Morrison spends her summers performing and teaching at both the French Woods Performing Arts Festival in NY and Band Camp for Adult Musicians in PA.
 She is on faculty of ECpBA (Ensamble de clarinetes de la provincia de Buenos Aires) in Buenos Aires, Argentina and is also the Event Director of Steel City Clarinet Day (www.steelcityclarinetday.com), a community clarinet day created for western PA clarinetists.

 Dr. Morrison earned a BM degree from Duquesne University and MM and DM degrees from Florida State University with her principal teachers being Mark Nuccio, Dr. Deborah Bish, and Dr. Frank Kowalsky with additional studies with Eric Mandat, Michael Rusinek, and D Ray McClellan. www.amandarmorrison.com.